What Happens If Your Income Changes After ACA Enrollment?

 In some income ranges, yes.

-Some changes may qualify.
+Some income changes after ACA enrollment may qualify.

 Yes, if you received advance premium tax credits.